-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires that management make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenue earned and expenses incurred during the reporting period.
-Actual results could differ from those estimates.
+We make estimates and assumptions in preparing our financial statements in conformity with U.S. GAAP.
+These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenue earned and expenses incurred during the reporting period.
+We evaluate our estimates on an ongoing basis, including those estimates related to agreements, research collaborations and investments.
+Actual results could differ from these estimates and assumptions.

-Cash, Cash Equivalents and Concentration of Credit Risk
+Cash Equivalents, Marketable Securities and Concentration of Credit Risk